ayonli/ngrpc/README.md

 - `package` This is the directory that stores the service class files, and is the root namespace of the services, as well as the package name in the `.proto` files.
+- `entry` The entry file that is used to spawn apps.
+    Normally, this property is not required because the CLI command will use the default entry file for us.

+    If a custom entry file is provided, it's spawned with the arguments `appName [config]`, we can use `process.argv[2]` to get the app's name and `process.argv[3]` to get the config filename (if provided).
+Please take a look at the example [main.ts](./main.ts).
+- `importRoot` Where to begin searching for TypeScript / JavaScript files, the default is `.`.
+If given, we need to set this property the same value as the `outDir` compiler option in the `tsconfig.json` file.
 - `protoDirs` These directories stores the `.proto` files, normally, they reside with the service class files, so we set to `services` as well.
 - `protoOptions` These options are used when loading the `.proto` files.